Angel Cassiel

 Is Cassiel an archangel?

-Some sources call Cassiel an angel or archangel of Saturn, but the status varies by tradition.
-It is safer to describe the exact source than to force one rank.
+Some later sources use angel or archangel language for Cassiel, but the rank is not stable across traditions.
+It is safer to describe the exact source than to force one universal title.

 Sources and References